 Mathematics Courses

-skills and targeted remediation in mathematics.
-Topics include solving linear and absolute value equations and inequalities, graphing on the Cartesian Coordinate system, slope and equations of lines, graphing linear inequalities, solving systems of equations with graphing, rules of exponents, and multiplication/division of polynomials.
-MTH*040 utilizes a departmental workbook and a computer learning management system.
-At the end of the weeklong bridge, students will retake the mathematics portion of the placement exam.
+A free course intended for students who placed into MTH 080 or MTH 094.The Fundamental Concepts in Mathematics Bridge is designed to assist in improving placement scores by focusing on college study skills, test taking skills, and key mathematical concepts.
+Topics include solving linear and absolute value equations and inequalities graphing on the Cartesian Coordinate system, slope and equations of lines, graphing linear inequalities, solving systems of equations with graphing, rules of exponents, and multiplication/division of polynomials.
+MTH 040 utilizes a departmental workbook and a computer learning management system.
+At the end of the Bridge program, you will retake the placement exam and have the opportunity to place higher.

 Pre-Algebra is an entry-level course for students in preparation for the Introductory/Intermediate algebra sequence or Fundamental Concepts in Math.
 Topics to be covered include: arithmetic operations on the set of whole numbers, integers, and rational numbers, including decimals, exponents, and percents, solving linear equations, various applications in problem-solving, the coordinate system, and basic graphing.
 Placement in Pre-Algebra is determined by a student's score on the math placement test and/or the student's mathematical background.
 When successfully completed (grade C or better), the course satisfies the college's prerequisite for